techmania-team/techmania-converter/README.md

 # TECHMANIA Converter
-Work-in-progress tool to convert .bms and .pt to .tech (TECHMANIA's format).
+A tool to convert .bms and .pt (work in progress) to .tech (TECHMANIA's format).